CoreBedtime/playground/README.md

 An open-source general-purpose runtime tweak system for macOS Apple Silicon.

 > [!WARNING]
-> System Integrity Protection (SIP) must be partially disabled — `csrutil enable --without fs` — because the tracer needs `task_for_pid()` access to launchd and the ability to set hardware breakpoints on other processes.
-SIP only needs to be weakened, not fully off.
+> System Integrity Protection (SIP) must be partially disabled — `csrutil enable --without fs` — this allows us to access to `initproc`, as well as set hardware breakpoints on other processes.
+SIP only needs to allow debugging, not fully off.

 Plugin Playground provides a framework for intercepting and modifying the behavior of running processes.
 It's the foundation for building runtime plugins, introspection tools, and